 There is no question that a vasectomy — a surgery to prevent sperm from exiting the body — is the simplest method for permanent birth control.
-The traditional vasectomy procedure involves using a needle to anesthetize the tissue before a scalpel is used to make incisions into the scrotum so that the vas deferens (the cord that carries the sperm) can be cut.
+The traditional vasectomy procedure involves using a needle to anesthetize the tissue before a scalpel is used to make incisions into the scrotum.
+The vas deferens (the cord that carries the sperm) can be cut.

 I’ve found that most guys are reluctant to visit a physician for a routine physical, much less request a vasectomy.
 When one factors in that vasectomies are done with a patient awake in the office, it becomes understandable that men are doing whatever they can to avoid this procedure.
 Fortunately, newer and less invasive technologies help to eliminate the need for fear.

-After the procedure, patients are advised to stay at home, certainly for the first day and to take it easy for a few days after that.
+After the procedure, patients are advised to stay at home, certainly for the first day, and take it easy for a few days after that.
 For this reason, guys often plan a vasectomy around their favorite sporting events, as they end up with a doctor’s excuse to watch TV.
-A few of the more popular times to schedule a no-needle, no-scalpel is around the NCAA March Madness basketball tournament, the Masters golf tournament, and the World Series.
+A few of the more popular times to schedule a no-needle, no-scalpel is around the NCAA March Madness basketball tournament, the Masters Golf Tournament, and the World Series.